aras-p/UnityGaussianSplatting/readme.md

 <img align="right" src="Doc/shotAssetCreator.png" width="250px">

 Next up, **create some GaussianSplat assets**: open `Tools -> Gaussian Splats -> Create GaussianSplatAsset` menu within Unity.
-In the dialog point it to your gaussian splat "model" directory (it is expected to contain `cameras.json` and `point_cloud/iteration_7000/point_cloud.ply` inside of it, and be an actual Gaussian Splat model, not something else).
+In the dialog, point `Input PLY File` to your Gaussian Splat file.
+Optionally point `Cameras Json` to the cameras.json file.

 Pick desired compression options and output folder, and press "Create Asset" button.

-If everything was fine, there should be a GaussianSplat asset that has a bunch of data images next to it:
+If everything was fine, there should be a GaussianSplat asset that has several data files next to it:

 <img src="Doc/shotAsset.png" width="600px">